prasertsupavit/Test/ci-cd-pipeline/README.md

 1. You must use [GitHub](https://github.com), [Gitlab](https://about.gitlab.com) or any other `git`-like repository for hosting the source code.
 2. You must use [Jenkins](https://www.jenkins.io) automation tool for setting up the pipeline.
 3. You must use [Docker Hub](https://hub.docker.com) or any other *Docker* container registres like ACR, ECR etc. to save the container images.
+4. You must apply the security principle to this pipeline, it's not necessary to apply SCA, DAST, SAST or Runtime Security but be prepared to explain the integration of those tools.
-4. The pipeline should be triggered when a *Pull request* is merged into `main` or `master` branches of your repository.
+5. The pipeline should be triggered when a *Pull request* is merged into `main` or `master` branches of your repository.
 Direct commits into `main` or `master` are not allowed.
-5. You must use as much configuration-as-code (CaC) as possible.
+6. You must use as much configuration-as-code (CaC) as possible.
 Authentication secrets like usernames/passwords/tokens should be isolated from the tools you're using.
-6. Deploy the image and run the app somewhere on AKS/EKS/Minikube/Your own Kubernetes cluster, if possible create the CD pipeline in Jenkins for the deployment to Kubernetes cluster and apply blue/green deployment and canary deployment.
+7. Deploy the image and run the app somewhere on AKS/EKS/Minikube/Your own Kubernetes cluster, if possible create the CD pipeline in Jenkins for the deployment to Kubernetes cluster and apply blue/green deployment and canary deployment.

 ## Steps
 To achieve the requirements, you should follow this procedure: